simonswu23/Scripts/README.md

     - (check) works on hisuian goodra
   - poison heal effect
   - gains poison resistances and weaknesses and STAB

+- Lumineon Crest
+  - extends tailwind by 4 turns on entry
+  - immune to ground
+  - immune to side effects
+  - flying/bug stab

 ## Attacks